 About me.

-Hi, I’m Sarah Qari — an audio reporter and producer who tells stories that dig deep, challenge assumptions, and (hopefully) stick with you long after the episode ends.
+I love telling stories that dig deep, challenge assumptions and (hopefully) stick with you long after the episode ends.

-I’m a producer at Radiolab, where I pitch, report, script, and sound design stories about everything from Supreme Court history and broken policing systems to misunderstood psychology and scientific revolutions.
-Across all my work, I care about making complex ideas feel alive through character-driven stories — and making space for nuance, contradiction, and emotion.
+I’m a reporter and producer at Radiolab, where I do a little bit of everything: interviewing, building, editing, sound designing, and even guest hosting.
+I have a wide range of interests, from stories about Supreme Court history, to broken policing systems, to misunderstood psychology, to scientific revolutions.
+I care about making complex ideas feel alive through character-driven stories — and always making space for nuance and emotion.

 Some of my favorite projects include How Stockholm Stuck, a Gracie Award-winning episode that interrogates the roots of “Stockholm syndrome” and its impact on survivors of abuse, and The Other Latif, a duPont-Columbia Award-winning series about a man held at Guantanamo.